COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Incidence and Mortality

 Testicular cancer is a highly treatable, usually curable, cancer that most often develops in young and middle-aged men.
 Most testicular cancers are germ cell tumors.
 For treatment planning, germ cell tumors are broadly divided into seminomas and nonseminomas because they have different prognostic and treatment algorithms.
-For patients with seminoma (all stages combined), the cure rate exceeds 90%.
-For patients with low-stage seminoma or nonseminoma, the cure rate approaches 100%.[2,3,4,5,6]
+For patients with seminomas (all stages combined), the cure rate exceeds 90%.
+For patients with low-stage seminomas or nonseminomas, the cure rate approaches 100%.[2,3,4,5,6]

 Risk factors for testicular cancer include the following:

-Surgical correction of an undescended testis (orchiopexy) before puberty appears to lower the risk of testis cancer, but this isn't certain.
+Surgical correction of an undescended testis (orchiopexy) before puberty appears to lower the risk of testicular cancer, but this is not certain.

 Types of testicular germ cell tumors: Seminomas versus nonseminomas

-The five histopathological subtypes of testicular germ cell tumors include:
+The five histopathological subtypes of testicular germ cell tumors include the following: